What are your nicknames?

 How often do you train?

-Every day, twice a day or more.
+Every day, twice a day and more.

 What gets you through a tough session or race?

 Focusing on the process.
 Focusing on the ‘can’ and ‘doing’.
 Breaking the set or race down.
 Positive self talk.
 Positivity feeds positivity.
+Knowing it’s all worth while and the consistency and hard work will pay off.

 Favourite after training meal?